ceciliagebhard/convert_jpg_to_ascii_python/README.md

 Code shared by Emanuel Trandafir https://levelup.gitconnected.com/how-to-convert-an-image-to-ascii-art-with-python-in-5-steps-efbac8996d5e

-I will keep on trying to adjust some parameters in order to get best size and proportion of the image converted.
+I will keep on trying to adjust some parameters in order to get the best size and proportion of the image converted.
-If resize is not applied some images may be in such great amount of characters that is not possible to see the image from a computer.
+If resize is not applied some images may be in such great amount of characters that it may not be possible to see the image from a computer.
 The reason why the resize function is applied is because of that.
 You just can simply disable it by going into the Line 13 of main.py file and put a sharp (#) before that line to comment it.